joshuaisaact/bratQuiz/README.md

 # a brat summer trivia website

-welcome to **brat or not**, a trivia game loosely based on charli xcx's "brat summer" aesthetic. think you know what's brat and what's not? it’s a pretty simple game — just make some quick decisions on random pop culture, lifestyle, and trends. some of it fits the brat vibe, some of it doesn’t. you get the idea.
+**brat or not**, a trivia game loosely based on charli xcx's "brat summer" aesthetic. think you know what's brat and what's not? it’s a pretty simple game — just make some quick decisions on random pop culture, lifestyle, and trends. some of it fits the brat vibe, some of it doesn’t. you get the idea.

 ##### features